Fairness of ChatGPT: Conclusions and Future Work

 \section{Conclusions and Future Work}

-This work provides a systematic fairness evaluation of ChatGPT under several high-stake domains.
-Overall, though better than small models, ChatGPT still has unfairness issues.
-Further efforts to understand and mitigate bias and unfairness of LLMs are needed in future work such as studying the impact of the number and order of in-context examples on fairness, as well as how to design or learn prompts to achieve better model fairness and accuracy.
+This work provides a systematic fairness evaluation of ChatGPT in several high-stakes domains, which can serve as the benchmark for evaluating fairness of LLMs.
+Overall, ChatGPT as an LLM gains better fairness than small models, though still has its own unfairness issues.
+Further efforts to understand and mitigate unfairness of LLMs are needed in future work such as studying the impact of the number and order of in-context examples on fairness, and how to design or learn prompts to achieve better model fairness and accuracy.